kenperlin/chalktalk/README.md

 with animated digital sketches in order to demonstrate ideas and concepts (especially in the sciences) in the context of a live presentation or conversation.

 Sketches can display 2D and 3D graphics, move and animate, respond to input and output, and be linked together to allow for more complex logical connections and behaviors.
-(PARAPHRASED FROM GABRIEL'S VIDEO)

 A growing library of sketches--from creatures to math and physics objects--is available, and Chalktalk continues to evolve.